Seabiscuit: An American Legend

 Seabiscuit: An American Legend is a non-fiction book written by Laura Hillenbrand, published in 1999.
 The book is a biography of the Thoroughbred racehorse Seabiscuit.
 It won the William Hill Sports Book of the Year and was adapted as a feature film in 2003.
 It has also been published under the title Seabiscuit: The True Story of Three Men and a Racehorse.
-The author has been praised for her ability to convey a sense of historical times.
-The 2003 film Seabiscuit was adapted from the book.